Morgan Shoal

 Morgan Shoal stands upon the Chicago lakefront from 45th Street to 51st Street, covering about 4,460 linear feet of shoreline.
 At Morgan Shoal, the bedrock, found 90 feet below downtown Chicago, protrudes to the surface and is exposed.
 In July 1914, the Silver Spray passenger ship hit the Shoal and sank.
 The remains of the wreck can be seen from shore.
 Many South Siders have fond memories of Pebble Beach at Morgan Shoal.
 In 2014-2015, members of the community and the Chicago Park District held four meetings and developed together the Morgan Shoal Framework Plan.

 Morgan Shoal and Promontory Point are the only sections of the 1993 Chicago Shoreline Protection Plan not completed.
 Both Morgan Shoal and the Point are endangered as the City (CDOT), Chicago Park District and Chicago Division of the U.S. Army Corps of Engineers are now funded for design and construction.
-Both Morgan Shoal and Promontory Point ought to be preserved under the 1993 Memorandum of Agreement, and not demolished and replaced with concrete as planned.
+Both Morgan Shoal and Promontory Point ought to be preserved under the 1993 Memorandum of Agreement, and not demolished and replaced with concrete and/or rubble-stone as planned.

 Advocates for Morgan Shoal are organizing to stop the paving of Pebble beach.
 You may reach them here, on FB at MorganShoalRocks or Instagram @MorganShoalRocks .
 The Advocates website may be found here.
 Take a survey about your priorities for the Morgan Shoal Project and what you want to see for the redesign and construction.

 Promontory Point Conservancy calls for preservation, repair and rehabilitation of the limestone revetment at Morgan Shoal per the 1993 Memorandum of Agreement and the Secretary of the Interior standards for preservation.
 The Conservancy supports the 2015 Morgan Shoal Framework Plan because it strives to preserve the historic limestone revetment and the community that recreates there, and it resulted from good community process.
-We are disturbed to learn that the Chicago Park District, CDOT and Chicago US Army Corps of Engineers are not moving ahead constructing this award-winning design, dismiss it as "aspirational" only, and appear to have hired SmithGroup for another design.
-The Framework Plan is an excellent, award-winning, community-based design process -- although the Chicago Park District might have reached out more extensively into Bronzeville to deepen and enrich community engagement about the Morgan Shoal's Framework Plan.
-Now it appears that the Framework Plan, whatever the breadth of its outreach, is irrelevant.
-What the community will get for this $194m, 5-year construction project is not something it wants.
+We are disturbed to learn that the Chicago Park District, CDOT and Chicago US Army Corps of Engineers are not moving ahead constructing this award-winning design, dismiss it as "aspirational" only, and have hired SmithGroup for another design.
+The Framework Plan is an excellent, award-winning, community-based design process -- although the Chicago Park District might have reached out more extensively into Bronzeville and to the South West Side LatinX (along the E 55th Street corridor) communities, both users of the Shoal's waterfront access, to deepen and enrich community engagement about the Morgan Shoal's Framework Plan.

 Morgan Shoal and Promontory Point are the only sections of the 1993 Chicago Shoreline Protection Plan not completed.
 Both Morgan Shoal and the Point are endangered as the City (CDOT), Chicago Park District and Chicago Division of the U.S. Army Corps of Engineers are now funded for design and construction.
-Both Morgan Shoal and Promontory Point ought to be preserved under the 1993 Memorandum of Agreement, and not demolished and replaced with concrete as planned.
+Both Morgan Shoal and Promontory Point ought to be preserved under the 1993 Memorandum of Agreement, and not demolished and replaced with concrete and/or rubble-stone as planned.

 Advocates for Morgan Shoal are organizing to stop the paving of Pebble beach.
 You may reach them here, on FB at MorganShoalRocks or Instagram @MorganShoalRocks .
 The Advocates website may be found here.
 Take a survey about your priorities for the Morgan Shoal Project and what you want to see for the redesign and construction.

 Promontory Point Conservancy calls for preservation, repair and rehabilitation of the limestone revetment at Morgan Shoal per the 1993 Memorandum of Agreement and the Secretary of the Interior standards for preservation.
 The Conservancy supports the 2015 Morgan Shoal Framework Plan because it strives to preserve the historic limestone revetment and the community that recreates there, and it resulted from good community process.
-We are disturbed to learn that the Chicago Park District, CDOT and Chicago US Army Corps of Engineers are not moving ahead constructing this award-winning design, dismiss it as "aspirational" only, and appear to have hired SmithGroup for another design.
-The Framework Plan is an excellent, award-winning, community-based design process -- although the Chicago Park District might have reached out more extensively into Bronzeville to deepen and enrich community engagement about the Morgan Shoal's Framework Plan.
-Now it appears that the Framework Plan, whatever the breadth of its outreach, is irrelevant.
-What the community will get for this $194m, 5-year construction project is not something it wants.
+We are disturbed to learn that the Chicago Park District, CDOT and Chicago US Army Corps of Engineers are not moving ahead constructing this award-winning design, dismiss it as "aspirational" only, and have hired SmithGroup for another design.
+The Framework Plan is an excellent, award-winning, community-based design process -- although the Chicago Park District might have reached out more extensively into Bronzeville and to the South West Side LatinX (along the E 55th Street corridor) communities, both users of the Shoal's waterfront access, to deepen and enrich community engagement about the Morgan Shoal's Framework Plan.

 - The 2024 project design description from the Public Building Commission, CDOT, CPD and Chicago Corps.
-The February 22, 2024 community meeting's presentation with design drawings may be viewed at the bottom of the page.
+The February-April 2024 community meetings' presentations with design drawings may be viewed at the very bottom of the page.
 Here are the posters: 20240222_193303.jpg, 20240222_193034.jpg, 20240222_192947.jpg, Copy of Coastal Protection PXL_20240222_233621090.MP.jpg, 20240222_193643.jpg, 20240222_193448.jpg

 - The Shoal and the Shipwreck: Stories from Pebble Beach on Chicago's South Lakefront, a Netsch Lecture presented by Friends of the Parks with distinquished panelists talking about the compelling geology and social history of Morgan Shoal, November 13, 2023